GGaryyy/MyMLTool/Regression/ReadMe.md

 # Regression

-Here have Regression Moele to solve Regression
+Here have Regression Moele to solve regression problem

 What Model are here?
 - Simple Linear Regression